 Immerse yourself in the literary world

 Grab a book and get cosy in the Linen Hall Library, the oldest library in Belfast.
 Uncover the unique collection of C.S.
 Lewis books and discover the inspiration behind Narnia.
-Or why not visit Armagh Public Library, the oldest library in Northern Ireland?
-A unique and beautiful building full of history, interesting artefacts and rare books.
+Step back in time to the 18th century to the Georgian era and visit Armagh Robinson Library, a unique and beautiful building full of history, interesting artefacts and rare books.

 Visit a museum

 Step back in time with a trip to one of Northern Ireland's many museums.
 It's a great way to spend any rainy day and learn about our past.
 From the Ulster American Folk Park to the history of Belleek Pottery, there's plenty of choice for everyone.